Shopify

 Attention!
 If you need to sync the Users table please use our Shopify Plus connector.
 It requires a Shopify Plus subscription.

-Step 1 - Begin Configuration
+Step 1 — Select Data Source

-Step 2 - Configure and finalize
+Step 2 — Connection Settings

-Step 3 - Data To Sync
+Step 3 — Data to Sync

-You can view the schema, remove columns or hash sensitive information.
+- You can view the schema, remove columns, or hash sensitive information.

 Step 4 — Configure Sync